tfia/bm-eke/README.md

 # bm-eke

-This repo is a demo implementation of the Bellovin-Merritt key exchange protocol, which is one of the labs in Tsinghua University's "Cybersecurity Fundamentals" course.
+This repo contains a demo implementation of the Bellovin-Merritt key exchange protocol, which is one of the labs in Tsinghua University's *Cybersecurity Fundamentals* course.

 ## build